d-hung-nguyen/my-ui-thing/content/5.forms/veecheckbox.md

   <div class="flex items-center justify-center">
     <form class="mx-auto max-w-md">
       <p class="font-semibold">On by default</p>
-      <p class="mt-2 mb-4 text-sm text-muted-foreground">This checkbox will be true by default.</p>
+      <p class="text-muted-foreground mt-2 mb-4 text-sm">This checkbox will be true by default.</p>
       <fieldset class="space-y-5">
         <UiVeeCheckbox v-model="someVariable" name="terms" label="I will be on by default" />
       </fieldset>